 The Marcus Bach Fellowships are made possible by a bequest from the estate of Dr. Marcus Bach.
 Dr. Bach received a doctorate from The University of Iowa in 1942 in Speech and Dramatic Arts (now the Department of Communication Studies and the Department of Theatre Arts).
 Awardees must also show an awareness of the specific ideas and research of Dr. Bach.
 (For more information on Dr. Bach, please see the Brigham Young University website devoted to him.)

-Bach Fellowships may be awarded for two semesters ($16,244 stipend plus tuition scholarship) or for one semester ($8,122 plus tuition scholarship).
+Bach Fellowships provide a single semester of support, ($8,122 plus tuition scholarship for 2 s.h.).
 Each year, up to four Bach Fellowships will be awarded.

 Application materials must include: